-When you want to wager on Preakness betting odds and other legs of the Triple Crown, it is important to know the basics of the different horse bet types.
+When you want to wager on Preakness betting odds and bet on the other legs of the Triple Crown, it is important to know the basics of the different horse bet types.
 There are two classifications of bets, straight and exotic.
 We will start with straight wagers, which include win, place, and show bets.
 A win bet is placed on the horse that you believe will win the race.
 A place bet is betting on a horse to finish first or second.
 A show bet is when you bet that your horse will come in first, second, or third.
 These bets are very straightforward, with Win bets offering the best payoff of the three.
 You can also choose to bet across the board, which is when you place all three bets and receive a payoff based on where your horse finishes.
 If your horse comes in first, you get all three bets.
 Second, you get the place and show bets.
 Third, you receive the show money.

 Exotic bets are more complex and include exactas, trifectas, and superfectas.
 An exacta is when you bet on two horses to come in first and second, in an exact order.
 A trifecta is a bet on the horses that will finish first, second and third, while a superfecta entails betting on the first four finishers.
 It can be difficult to gauge the exact order that the horses will finish in, which is why you can choose to “box” any of these wagers so that the order does not come into play.
 For example, if you bet an exacta your two horses can finish in any order and you win.
 Boxing your bets does come with an additional charge.